The Apple Watch is a really good fitness tracker and companion for an iPhone, but is it a good travel watch?

 A few weeks ago, when we went to Historic Banning Mills, I decided to try out the battery to see how long it would last.
 I woke up Saturday morning with a full charge and ran it all day Saturday and all day Sunday.
 When I went to sleep on Sunday night, the Apple Watch still had 15% of its battery remaining.

 Requiring constant Internet is the watch’s biggest Achilles’ Heel.
-Without Internet, apps like Dark Sky become useless.
+Without the Internet, apps like Dark Sky become useless.
 If you have Internet at the hotel and can update it once a day, the basic weather app will give you the basic forecast for the day, which is useful.

 Final Thoughts on the Apple Watch as a Travel Watch